 The Tithing Dilemma

-So i asked myself the question, why do so many people not know what they should do?
-I don’t know if this is the answer but I believe the main reason why i receive these questions is because their giving abilities have been trained on tithing, but not Spirit led giving.
-Being guided by the spontaneous characteristics of Spirit led giving is foreign to most, or at the least bit, still in its immature stage.
+So I asked myself the question, why do so many people not know what they should do?
+I don’t know if this is the answer but I believe the main reason why I receive these questions is that their giving abilities have been trained on tithing, but not Spirit-led giving.
+Being guided by the spontaneous characteristics of Spirit-led giving is foreign to most, or at the least bit, still in its immature stage.
 Giving 10% of your gross income seems cut and dry, but when a unique circumstance comes up, tithers freeze and do not know what they should do.
 Questions, such as, “should I tithe on their retirement money”, or “can I give to a charity”, are just a few questions that many ask.
-The thought of hearing and listening to a personal God about spontaneous instructions on their giving is foreign to them, because they’ve been spoon fed about what they should do with their money for so long.
-Tithing has turned many believers into a tamed lion that forgot about its natural instincts.
+The thought of hearing and listening to a personal God about spontaneous instructions on their giving is foreign to them, because they’ve been spoon-fed about what they should do with their money for so long.
+Tithing has turned many believers into a tamed lion that forgot about their natural instincts.

 Unfortunately, many believe that tithing is commanded for the New Testament Church.
 New Testament children are born again to be free, and not caged up like a circus lion.
 The Spirit of God is meant to be our guide – not tithing.
 Our spiritual instincts naturally guide us when we are in the wild because we are naturally free and wild creatures.
 God didn’t give us spiritual instincts so that the tithing tamer could control us.
 Break free from your bondage.
 Get out into the wild, and let the Spirit be your guide.

 Once again, why are tithing questions frustrating?
-I think it’s the realization that we shouldn’t be struggling with these questions any more.
-I guess the next frustrating thing is that tithing is enforced by those who say it’s suppose train you make the right decisions, but all it’s done is create us not know how to make any Spirit led decisions.
+I think it’s the realization that we shouldn’t be struggling with these questions anymore.
+I guess the next frustrating thing is that tithing is enforced by those who say it’s supposed train you make the right decisions, but all it’s done is create us not know how to make any Spirit-led decisions.